 - Isn’t limited to days, weeks, or months but is decided on a case by case basis.

-In a medication assisted treatment (MAT) program, a person is legally prescribed medication such as Suboxone, Methadone, or Vivitrol to treat their addiction, along with counseling.
-A person in MAT who no longer engages in the illegal use of drugs is considered a person with a disability and is protected by the ADA.
+When medication is used to treat substance use disorder, a person is legally prescribed medication such as Suboxone, Methadone, or Vivitrol to treat their addiction, along with counseling.
+A person who receives medication to treat substance use disorder and who no longer engages in the illegal use of drugs is considered a person with a disability and is protected by the ADA.
 A person’s medication is so specific to them and for the treatment of their disability that denying someone access to goods and services because of a medication they are prescribed is discrimination on the basis of disability.

 Under the ADA, businesses and nonprofits, including healthcare, can’t adopt blanket policies that negatively impact people with disabilities such as denying access to services to people in recovery.
 An individualized assessment must be made regarding whether the business can provide services to the person with a disability with or without reasonable modifications of policies and practices.